 Phenomenological interviews: Up to 45 phenomenological interviews are carried out annually (A–C).
-We follow the principles of interpretive phenomenological analysis (Smith et al. 2022) to carry out an idiographic scrutiny of each participant.
-In line with our pilot (Karhulahti et al. 2022b), the goal is to produce subordinate themes for each participant individually as well as overlapping themes within different countries and groups (i.e., nine sets of overlapping themes consisting of three groups in three countries).
+We follow the principles of interpretive phenomenological analysis (IPA; Smith et al. 2022) to carry out an idiographic scrutiny of each participant.
+Before the analysis of each case, their clinical interview transcript will be read to better understand their mental health contexts.
+In line with our pilot (Karhulahti et al. 2022b)—where we analyzed two player groups (n=6, n=10) and synthesized idiographic themes (3–6 per participant) into three group-specific themes—the goal is to produce subordinate themes for each participant individually as well as overlapping themes within different countries and groups (i.e., nine sets of overlapping themes consisting of three groups in three countries).
 For each transcript, coding will be carried out by one interviewing researcher and one non-interviewing researcher.
 Additionally, a third researcher will read the transcripts, and all three will meet to discuss and resolve discrepancies until agreement.
 In case of no agreement, multiple alternative interpretations of themes will be reported.
-Additionally, the analyzers will be instructed to code all gaming titles and experiential events related to distinct elements of game design, and these codes will be collected into a codebook for later use (see below).
-Following the first year, the process is repeated annually with one modification: relevant diary contents will be included as additional materials for analysis.
+With the follow-up interview transcripts, the analysis will focus on longitudinal thematic changes, i.e. how the experiences have evolved—in particular but not limited to narrative changes (new reported events), participant reinterpretations (old events restructured by the interviewee), researcher reinterpretations (old events restructured by the researcher), and the witnessing of no changes (see McCoy 2017).
+Additionally, the analyzers will be instructed to code all gaming titles and experiential events related to distinct elements of game design (design experiences), and these codes will be collected into a codebook for later use (see below).
+Following the first year, the process is repeated annually with one modification: relevant diary contents will be included as additional materials for analysis (see below).
 For Group C participants, their Start interview transcripts will be included into analysis.

 Diary and gaming logs: All 210–300 participants (A–C) will provide diary-like entries for three years, consisting of open narrative content, gaming log, and health scales.
-All narrative content will be included in phenomenological analysis (above) and, as earlier, gaming titles and experiential events related to game design are coded.
-The outcomes of the health scales are not included directly in our analysis; however, we will descriptively add their results in reporting (see Taxonomization).
+All narrative content and gaming logs will be included in phenomenological analysis (above) and, as earlier, gaming titles and design experiences are coded into a list (code + quote from original text).
+Each participant’s IPA themes will be supplemented with a summary of their gaming titles, with the caveat that privacy concerns may not allow us to share detailed lists for every participant.
+The outcomes of the health scales are used to support and triangulate the clinical interview gold standard assessment of mental and social health during the taxonomization phase (see Taxonomization).